-List and provide samples of the school's publicity tools.
+List and provide samples of the sch nool's publicity too ols. ' '

 Distance Learning programmes

 If this questionnaire is being submitted for a Distance Learning programme, please also answer the following questions.

 Give a full description of the delivery method and overall strategy of the DL programme: